 Like a good stinky Muenster cheese or properly made crêpe, clementines used to be something one had to go to Europe to find.
 Their arrival at markets there is heralded with such high spirits and good cheer that it warms the gray, bone-chilling air.
 The treasure of small gleaming oranges is a delicious antidote to winter.

 The ritual of buying and eating these bright, sunny fruits and letting their sweet, floral aroma fill the house is one worth repeating every winter.
 You can choose between clementines proper or their like-minded tiny orange brethren such as satsumas or Ojai pixies.

 Consider keeping a big bowl of clementines in the center of the dining room table or on the kitchen counter for easy snacking from morning to night.
-It's a fantastic way to instantly make the onset of gloomy, rainy, dark winter days not seem so terribly bad.

 How to Eat Clementines

 Not only are clementines easy to eat, but they are also fundamentally cheery little fruits.
 The peel almost slips off—not as easy as a satsuma's peel, but easier than any other citrus that comes to mind.
 This, along with the sweet taste, is one reason why they're such a hit with children.

 Very little if any of the pith clings to the fruit, and the membrane surrounding each section is delicate enough to be almost unnoticeable.
 Seeds are few and far between—many are even completely seedless.

 You'll find these fruits to be fabulously portable and a sweet, refreshing snack in the middle of the day.
 Pack them in lunches or stick one in your purse or jacket pocket before heading out and it will be ready whenever you need a quick bite.